GfSE/SAF-Specification/viewpoints/Operational-Capability-Viewpoint.md

 * [Supplier](../stakeholders.md#Supplier)
 * [System Architect](../stakeholders.md#System-Architect)
 ## Concern
-* What Operational Capability(s) are required for each phase and mode of operation?
+* What Operational Capabilitys are required for each phase and mode of operation?
 * What is the lack / deficiency / gap in current Capability implementation that is addressed with the intended solution?
 ## Presentation
 The result of the business and mission analysis is one or more block definition diagram(s) (BDD) featuring Operational Capability(s) and their composition, specialization and dependency relationship(s).